aparnaprasendran-dev/ecommerce-business-analytics/README.md

 # 💻 SQL Analysis

-The SQL portion of this project focuses on solving business problems using analytical queries on relational data.
+The SQL portion of this project focuses on solving business problems using analytical SQL queries.

 ## Business Questions Answered